PiyushXCoder/ajab-fm/README.md

   > Install all dependencies mentioned in the Dioxus documentation.

 - Once done, clone the project and go to the root directory of the project.
-The following command will start the server:
+The following command will start the app:

 ```bash
 dx serve